LAB MEMBERS

 Undergraduate student

-Maame Kobe Asiamah is a senior undergraduate student from Hurst, Texas, by way of Bekwai, Ghana, majoring in Biology with a minor in Chemistry on the pre-medical track.
+I am a senior undergraduate student from Hurst, Texas, by way of Bekwai, Ghana, majoring in Biology with a minor in Chemistry.
 In the NEGEC lab, I am keen to learn molecular laboratory tools for biodiversity studies.
-Upon graduation, Ms Kobe plans to pursue an MD/PhD program with an interest in Obstetrics and Gynecology.
-This interest arises from her aspirations of making a difference in people’s lives and helping her community and her passion for exploring the unknown and gaining knowledge through research as a physician-scientist.
-Outside academics, she enjoys volunteering at food pantries or other community service events hosted by many school organizations, such as the HPS/MAPS Howard Chapter.
+Upon graduation, I plan to pursue an PHD program with an interest in Microbiology.
+This interest arises from my participation in the lab on the DNA extractions from the microbiomes of fishes, and also my interest in biomedical research.
+I’m passionate in making a difference in people’s lives and helping my community.
+I also have passion for exploring the unknown and gaining knowledge through research.
+Outside academics, I enjoy volunteering at the hospital, food pantries or other community service events hosted by many school organizations, such as the HPS/MAPS Howard Chapter.

 Undergraduate student